The Over-Certainty Phenomenon in Modern Test-Time Adaptation Algorithms: What is the Over-Certainty Phenomenon?

-We identify two plausible causes of the OCP, the first issue is that modern UDA algorithms aim at minimizing backbone entropy too aggressively.
-In the case of TENT and ETA, their loss functions, equations \eqref{tent_loss} and \eqref{eta_loss}, explicitly aim at reducing a model's entropy.
+We identify two plausible causes of the OCP, the first issue is that modern TTA algorithms aim at minimizing backbone entropy too aggressively.
+In the case of TENT, ETA, and SoTTA, their loss functions, \eqref{eq:tent_loss} and \eqref{eq:eta_loss}, explicitly aim at reducing a model's entropy.
 Regarding TENT, there is no regularization of this process.
 In the case of ETA, the algorithm uses a \textit{reliability score}, $S(x)$, which aims at weighing observations differently but does not regularize the distributions of the pseudo-labels.
-T3A does not explicitly reduce entropy as it does not use a loss function, but the authors claim this as an effect of using their algorithm.
+Unlike the other two, SoTTA minimizes entropy twice per iteration.
+The authors of T3A claim that entropy reduction is an effect of using their algorithm.
 In fact, they show in certain datasets T3A reduces entropy more than TENT does.

 Another issue is how existing methods evaluate observation \textit{reliability}, the suitability of a model's prediction for use for adaptation.
 Previous works, ETA and T3A, tap into the power of model certainty, using it to weigh the influence of observations.
 ETA assesses reliability by ensuring that observations meet a certain entropy threshold; similarly, T3A uses entropy to sort the importance of class prototypes.
-However, there are drawbacks in using entropy as a proxy for reliability in this manner \cite{logit_norm}.
+However, as prior work has shown, there are drawbacks in using entropy as a proxy for reliability in this manner \cite{logit_norm}.
 To illustrate our point, we give a toy example of how using entropy can lead to a misleading conclusion:

 \begin{example} Suppose that we analyze the classifier while classifying between two classes with class centroids, $c_0$ and $c_1$.
-This is done by taking the output of the feature extractor, $f(x) = z$, and computing the dot product between the centroids and $z$.
+This is done by taking the output of the feature extractor, $\psi(x) = z$, and computing the dot product between the centroids and $z$.

-Consider \( g_s \) and \( g_{t1}, g_{t2} \) as vectors representing the inner products related to a specific training sample and observation, respectively.
-Specifically, \( g_s \) corresponds to the inner products with the training sample where \( f(x_s) = z_s \), and \( g_{t1}, g_{t2} \) correspond to the inner products with the observation where \( f(x_t) = z_t \).
-For the sake of an example, let's assume:
+Consider \( g_{t1}, g_{t2} \) and \( g_s \) as vectors representing the inner products related to two observations, $x_{t1}$ and $x_{t2}$, and to a specific training sample, $x_{s}$.
+Specifically, $g$ corresponds to the dot products between the output of the feature extractor and the class centroids.
+As an example, let's assume:

-If we take the softmax of these vectors and compute the entropy, we get $\mathtt{Entropy_2}(SM(g))$ for $g_s, g_{t1}$ and $g_{t2}$, as 0.92 bits, 0.86 bits and 0.97 bits, respectively.
+If we take the softmax of these vectors and compute the entropy, we get $\mathtt{Entropy_2}(\mathtt{SoftMax}(g))$ for $g_s, g_{t1}$ and $g_{t2}$, as 0.92 bits, 0.86 bits and 0.97 bits, respectively.

 \end{example}